UPDATED as of 5/6/18

 Paying Close Attention is Important

 It boggles my mind that Doug sometimes doesn't even pay close attention to plot details, whether it's big or small.
 He would even dislike movies for having plot inconsistencies, even though some of them were clearly explained or suggested.
-Some films include District 9, The Dark Knight Rises, Interstellar, The Matrix Trilogy, and It Follows.
+Some films include District 9, The Dark Knight Rises, Interstellar, and The Matrix Trilogy.
 Even in family films, including the ones by Disney, he questions plot points that aren't even that hard to follow or something a ten year old kid would understand.
 When it comes to being a critic or a film reviewer, it's pivotal to pay attention, whether being invested by it or not.
 Otherwise, choosing not to do it is just lazy.
 In addition to following the film closely and not doing enough research, giving out false information would alienate people for those who haven't seen the film or know little about them.

 Dwelling is Not Always a Funny Joke